What NOT to do in Iceland

 This is true in any country.
 You are a guest of this country, it does not work according to you.
 Icelanders have their own culture and language.
 Just because it is different than yours does not give you the liberty to complain.
 You chose to come here!

+Now, I've done what I could.
+If you get in any fights in Iceland you can't blame me!
 In the event you do succeed to piss off some locals, check out what swear words they may call you.
 Knowledge is power, right?